Qihao-He/Parallel-programming/PI/log.md

 3/14/2017
 21:54PM
 Comparing the parallel program hello_fft, that uses the transmitting the data back and forward for the processing in different threads.
-That parallel is surely faster than the single processing thread.
+I infer that parallel is surely faster than the single processing thread.
+22:14PM
+Read the parallel programming book for inspiration.

 ________________________________________________________________________________
 ________________________________________________________________________________